zenstackhq/zenstack/README.md

 ## Contributing

 If you like ZenStack, join us to make it a better tool!
 Please use the [Contributing Guide](CONTRIBUTING.md) for details on how to get started, and don't hesitate to join [Discord](https://discord.gg/Ykhr738dUe) to share your thoughts.
+Documentations reside in a separate repo: [zenstack-docs](https://github.com/zenstackhq/zenstack-docs).

 Please also consider [sponsoring our work](https://github.com/sponsors/zenstackhq) to speed up the development.
 Your contribution will be 100% used as a bounty reward to encourage community members to help fix bugs, add features, and improve documentation.